 It also depends on who the scarf is for.
 Your husband or partner might prefer a bulky thick scarf (more manly) whereas if you are making the scarf for a child, a narrow scarf might be more appropriate.

 How long do you want your scarf?

 Adult sized scarves tend to vary from between 160cm to 2 metres long.
-Again it depends on who the scarf is for, if you want a fashionable scarf for a women you would probably choose a longer length.
+Again it depends on who the scarf is for, if you want a fashionable scarf for a woman you would probably choose a longer length.

-A very tall man will also need a longer scarf, but my daughter who is barely 5 foot talk tends to look for a scarf with a shorter length.
+A very tall man will also need a longer scarf, but my daughter who is barely 5-foot talk tends to look for a scarf with a shorter length.
 As a general rule, your scarf should be approximately three times the distance between the waist and the shoulder of the person you are making the scarf for.

 What type of stitch pattern would you like to make your scarf with?

 Most beginners who are learning how to knit a scarf tend to keep it simple and use garter stitch or stocking stitch but if you are feeling more adventurous you can use any stitch pattern you like.
 Just bear in mind that the more complicated the stitch pattern is the harder it will be to finish your scarf!

 After you have made these very important decisions you should have worked out what ply you need and have the dimensions of the scarf you intend to make.
 The first step when you are working out how to knit a scarf is to calculate the number of stitches you need to cast on to get the correct width for your scarf.